 Selection of an academy will not limit the courses a student may take.
-Students in each academy will be supported by a group of teachers in that academy, as well as community partners, to create an individualized learning plan that helps each student with his/her post-secondary goals.
+Students in each academy will be supported by a group of teachers in that academy, as well as community partners, to create a meaningful learning path that helps each student with their post-secondary goals.

-Students will be required to take a minimum of one elective within an academy per semester, beginning their sophomore year.
+Students are encouraged to take a minimum of one elective within their chosen academy per semester, beginning their sophomore year.
 Most students will select additional courses within their chosen academy to individualize their education to specific pathways related to post-secondary plans.
-Students will be encouraged to seek Capstone Courses and Work-Based Learning experiences, which include Registered Apprenticeship, Cooperative Education, Internship, School Based Enterprise, or Service Learning.
+Students will also be encouraged to seek Capstone Courses and Work-Based Learning experiences, which include Registered Apprenticeship, Cooperative Education, Internship, School Based Enterprise, or Service Learning.